mrdk/mind/doc/words.rst

 .. word:: gets		( addr n -- str )

-      An interface to the function `fgets()` from libc.
+   An interface to the function :c:func:`fgets()` from libc.

    The word reads characters from standard input until a return character is encountered or *n* - 1 characters are read.
 A zero-terminated string with these characters is created at *addr*.
    The string contains the terminating end-of-line character, if one has been typed.

    If no characters could be read from standard input because the standard input is in an end-of-file state, the return value is 0, and nothing is written to the buffer at *addr*, not even a terminating zero.

 .. word:: accept		( addr n -- n' )